Megus/megus.github.io/_posts/2019-06-18-creativity-through-limitation-pico-8.md

 ----

 As I recall, it’s the first time I’ve tried to explain a demo effect, and I’m afraid that it may not be clear enough.
-I tried to add as many comments as possible, but if you’ve got any questions, let me know in the comments, I’m ready to improve and add more details.
+I tried to add as many comments as possible, but if you’ve got any questions, let me know, I’m ready to improve and add more details.
 Thanks for your attention!